burchill/SwappingSounds/README.md

 In `swapping_plots.Rmd`, which I made after I had learned a lot about `purrr` and the tidyverse, you can see how I read hundreds of files and save them hierarchically into a single data frame.
 From there I manipulate them in a variety of ways to investigate the hypotheses I had visually, and it's very compact and tidy.
 (However, since I intended it only to be used for personal perusal of the data, things aren't really labelled in a way that the layperson could probably understand.)

 I wrote `pre_tidyverse_loading.Rmd` before I learned all of this.
 It's from a different part of the project, and not runnable with the data here, but you can see how **horrible** it was.
-I actually used _Python_ to automatically generate most of the R code, it was so bad.
+I actually used _Python_ to automatically generate most of the R code.
+It was that bad.